MUSA-620-Spring-2017/Course-Materials/README.md

 **SCHEDULING**

 Class: Wednesdays from 9am to 12pm.
-Office hours: Mondays from 1pm to 5pm, by appointment.
+Office hours: Mondays from 1pm to 5pm, by appointment (galkamaxd at gmail).

 **OBJECTIVE**